JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpEffect Class.md

 Gets the current values of the parameters of this **Blur** object.

 ```
-GetParameters (BYVAL uSize AS UINT PTR, BYVAL params AS ANY PTR) AS GpStatus
+FUNCTION GetParameters (BYVAL uSize AS UINT PTR, BYVAL params AS ANY PTR) AS GpStatus
 ```

 | Parameter  | Description |